The Last Giants

 Until a few years ago, neither scientists nor the public were aware that the Strait of Gibraltar was such a unique natural paradise: in no other place on earth you can find as many whale species living in such a confined area.
 But the strait is also one of the choke-points of global trade with a volume of shipping traffic unparalleled in the world.
 Where modern routes of transport and ancient migration routes meet, we witness a showdown of the ocean giants.
-Again and again, whales are run over, get caught in ships' propellers, are poisoned by waste water or strand disoriented by the underwater noise pollution.
+Again and again, whales are run over, get caught in ships' propellers, are poisoned by waste water or become stranded, disoriented by the underwater noise pollution.

 Ten years ago, Swiss-born Katharina Heyer discovered that there are whales in this junction between Europe and Africa – and that these whales show unique behaviors due to their close co-existence.
 In order to protect their habitat, the former fashion designer changed her life and moved into the region.
 This film documents her fight for a hospital – a hospital for whales.